taustation-fan/taustation-fan.github.io/README.md

 The available side jobs and their pay depend on the station.

+The narrative of some side jobs gives you background information about life on the current station.

 ### Discreet Work

 *Discreet Work* aka *Anonymous Missions* are automatically generated